 Admissions at the British School of Bucharest

-- Children must be two years old by the 31st August of the academic year of entry.
+Pre-nursery: Children must be two years old by the 31st August of the year of entry.

-- Children must be three years old by the 31st August of the year of entry.
+Nursery & Reception: For Nursery, children must be three years old by the 31st August of the year of entry.
 Reception children must be four years old by the 31st August of the year of entry.

-- Students are eligible to enter the first year of Secondary School, Year 7, after completing at least five years of primary education.
-Students must be 11 years old by the 31st August of the academic year of entry.
-For students who have not come directly from a British School, IGCSE/GCSE examinations can only be taken, in most cases, if the complete course is followed at the British School of Bucharest.
-Year 10 entry is open to students aged 14 by the 31st August of the academic year of entry.
+Secondary: Students are eligible to enter the first year of secondary school, Year 7, after completing at least five years of primary education.
+Students must be 11 years old by the 31st August of the year of entry.
+For students who have not come directly from a British School, IGCSE examinations can only be taken, in the majority of cases, if the complete course is followed at the British School of Bucharest.
+Year 10 entry is open to students aged 14 by the 31st August of the year of entry.